 I have been skeptical in the past of hugging a child who is screaming at you and being generally quite awful ... in theory I know it makes sense but I find it hard when they are being so hateful and you don't feel particularly loving!
 But I had a breakthrough.
-I wanted my 3 yr old to put his coat on as it was freezing outside.
-His behaviour was deteriorating and when he screamed at me.
-I just said - "What's up love?
+I wanted my 3 yr old to put his shoes on.
+His behaviour was deteriorating and when he screamed at me, I just said - "What's up love?
 I think you need a big mummy cuddle and you can tell me what's making you feel bad."
 Then I hugged him, and he burst into tears.
-We had a cuddle and he put his coat on happily!
+We had a cuddle and he put his shoes on happily!
 It was textbook "Dr. Laura"! - Rachel from London

 I know, you want to raise a child who acts right.
 You certainly don't want to reward bad behavior.
 But think about those times when you're at the end of